tonyx/orderssystem/README.md

 # Orders System

-  A tool for processing restaurant orders from the collection to the payment
+  A tool for processing restaurant orders from the collection to the payment, emitting valid fiscal receipt.

 ## Getting Started

-This project is an implementation of an orders system using F#.
 Typical use is restaurants collecting orders, printing orders where needed, and deliverying the fiscal receipts.

 ## main features:
-1) manage ingredients,
+1) managing ingredients, and categories of ingredients
-2) manage courses,
+2) managing courses, and categories
-3) manage ingredients of the courses,
+3) managing ingredients composing the courses (receipts)
-4) collect orders,
+4) collecting orders,
-5) define users roles,
+5) defining users roles,
-6) manage variations of orders items (in term of add ons or drop off of ingredients)
+6) managing variations of orders items (in term of add ons or drop off of ingredients)
-7) manage price variations related to order items variations
+7) managing price variations related to order items variations
-8) print orders by associating printer for course categories
+8) printing orders by associating printer for course categories
-9) display order items
+9) displayng order items
-10) manage payment by eventually subdividing the bill
+10) managing payment by eventually subdividing the bill
-11) connect to fiscal cash drawer (by using an external software).
+11) print a fiscal cash drawer (by using an external software).